nod-ai/ossci-fleet/example-templates/interactive/vscode/README.md

 ./run-vscode-interactive.sh <web|ssh>
 ```

-The script reads your configuration from [config.json](./config.json) (namespace, PVC, SSH key) and automatically deploys the appropriate VSCode pod in your namespace.
-The SSH key is the public ssh key of the host that you want to use to remote connect with VSCode or ssh directly in terminal to the pod.
+The script reads your configuration from [config.json](./config.json) (namespace, PVC, SSH key) and automatically deploys the appropriate pod in your namespace.

 Feel free to edit [vscode ssh](./vscode-session-ssh.yml) or [vscode web](./vscode-session-web.yml) templates if you would like to change the docker image or number of gpus that the VSCode interactive session comes up with.